 Common law partner: This is a person that you have had a love affair or relationship with, for at least a year or more.

-Also, except such children have some mental challenges that demand the attention and care of the parents, owing to the fact that they (Children)are unable to support themselves financially.
+Also, such children have some mental challenges that demand the attention and care of the parents, because they (Children)are unable to support themselves financially.

 Why Bring Your Family to Canada?